 At Red Sift, we talk a lot about how our mission is to democratize the technology essential for cybersecurity.
 In short, make it accessible for everyone.
 And there’s a specific reason for this, namely that the problems which arise from incorrect email security configuration don’t just impact IT departments, they impact entire businesses.

 We recently published a brand new report evaluating email security in the retail sector.
-Email is an essential tool which the retail industry uses daily, both to prospect to new customers and communicate with existing ones.
+Email is an essential tool that the retail industry uses daily, both to prospect to new customers and to communicate with existing ones.
 But right now, 90% of global retailers aren’t correctly DMARC configured, meaning they are open and vulnerable to email fraud.

 So, while many retail marketers are pumping precious time and resource into their email campaigns, incorrect DMARC setup could be scuppering their efforts.
 At best your outbound emails could be going straight into spam, and at worst hackers could be impersonating your brand to bombard your customers with fake emails and phishing scams.

 In this blog post, we’ve compiled 3 reasons why correct DMARC setup should be a priority for all marketers in retail.